 Azaleas are a deciduous flowering shrub that are classified as rhododendrons.
-Although they are typically smaller than rhododendrons, these bushes typically have bright flowers that grow in clusters, and are often very fragrant.
-The most common flower colors are shades of red, pink and white.
-Plant Addicts has a very large selection of azaleas for sale.
+Although azaleas are typically smaller than rhododendrons, these bushes typically have bright flowers that grow in clusters, and are often very fragrant.
+These shrubs are both deciduous and evergreen depending on the variety and the growing zone the plant is growing.

 The most common flower colors for azaleas are shades of red, pink and white.
 Most azaleas like full sun, but can tolerate partial shade.
 These plants can be grown in mass plantings, in pots, as focal points in the garden and as garden borders.

 Blooms are often very fragrant

 Newer varieties are re-blooming